Chatbots are growing up in 2016.

 Until very recently, our options for conversation with software and our electronic devices were quite limited.
-From the infamously annoying Microsoft Office “Clippy” assistant to awkward conversation with the online “cleverbot,” talking to software hasn’t quite evolved beyond mechanical, automated responses.
+From the infamously annoying Microsoft Office “Clippy” assistant to an awkward conversation with the online “Cleverbot,” talking to software hasn’t quite evolved beyond mechanical, automated responses.

 But in the age of chat platforms like Facebook Messenger, Whatsapp, and Slack, as well as “AI” assistants like Siri, “Ok Google”, and Cortana, we finally have the chance to communicate intelligently with our favorite software.
 With Siri and copycats like it, we can finally use voice input to effectively control our technology.
 Siri’s response bank is growing, and we’re getting closer to meaningful communication with computers.

 From the announcement of Slack’s $80 Million dollar pledge to bot startups, and Facebook Messenger’s new “Ride Hail” feature, it’s clear that messaging bots are part of the future of the human-computer interface.
 And as chatbots grow in sophistication, the services they provide become more convenient for the user and profitable for the creator.
 Automation allows companies to minimize their costs while still maintaining a high price point, thanks to the ease of use and quality of service.

 Messaging integrations are growing rapidly and have a chance to make many aspects of UI obsolete (sorry to all the designers reading this).
 Soon, we’ll be able to book an uber, search for a restaurant, or access files all from one simple chat interface.